 Table.
-5.3 - 44.
+5.3 - 43.
 Parameters and indications in the General menu.

-Name Range Default Description Device name - Unitname The file name uses these fields when loading the .aqs configuration file from the AQ-200 unit.
+Name Range Default Description Device name - Unitname The file some upon those fields when leading the same of the file of Device location - Unitlocation The file name uses these fields when loading the .aqs configuration file from the AQ-200 unit.

-Name Range Default Description Device location - Unitlocation Time synchronization source 0: Internal 1: External NTP 2: External Serial 3: IRIG-B 0: Internal If an external clock time synchronization source is available, the type is defined with this parameter.
-In the internal mode there is no external Timesync source.
-IRIG-B requires a serial fiber communication option card.
 Enable stage forcing 0: Disabled 1: Enabled 0: Disabled When this parameter is enabled it is possible for the user to force the protection, control and monitoring functions to different statuses like START and TRIP.
 This is done in the function's Info page with the Force status to parameter.
-System phase rotating order 0: А-В-С 1: А-С-В 0: A-B-C Allows the user to switch the expected order in which the phase measurements are wired to the unit.
+Allow setting of device mode 0: Prohibited 1: From HMI/setting tool only 2: Allowed 0: Prohibited Allows global mode to be modified from setting tool, HMI and IEC61850.
+Allow setting of individual LN mode 0: Prohibited 1: From HMI/setting tool only 2: Allowed 0: Prohibited Allow local modes to be modified from setting tool, HMI and IEC61850.
+System phase rotating order 0: A-B-C 1: A-C-B 0: A-B-C Allows the user to switch the expected order in which the phase measurements are wired to the unit.
 Language 0: User defined 1: English 2: Finnish 3: Swedish 4: Spanish 5: French 6: German 7: Russian 8: Ukrainian 1: English Changes the language of the parameter descriptions in the HMI.
 If the language has been set to "Other" in the settings of the AQtivate setting tool, AQtivate follows the value set into this parameter.
 Clear events 0: - 1: Clear 0: - Clears the event history recorded in the AQ-200 device.
-LCD Contrast 0255 120 Changes the contrast of the LCD display.
-Return to default view 03600s Os If the user navigates to a menu and gives no input after a period of time defined with this parameter, the unit automatically returns to the default view.
+Display brightness 08 4 Changes the display brightness.
+Brightness level 0 turns the display off.
+Display sleep timeout 03600s 0s If no buttons are pressed after a set time, the display changes the brightness to whatever is set on the "Display sleep brightness" parameter.
 If set to 0 s, this feature is not in use.
+When the device is in sleep mode pressing any of the buttons on the front panel of the device will wake the display.
+Display sleep brightness 08 0 Defines the brightness of the display when the set display sleep timeout has elapsed.
+The brightness level "0" turns the display off.
+Return to default view 03600s 0s If the user navigates to a menu and gives no input after a period of time defined with this parameter, the unit automatically returns to the default view.
+If set to 0 s, this feature is not in use.
 LED test 0: - 1: Activated 0: - When activated, all LEDs are lit up.
 LEDs with multiple possible colors blink each color.

+Name Range Default Description Display color theme 0: Light theme 1: Dark theme 0: Light theme Defines the color theme used in the HMI.
 Reset latches 0: - 1: Reset 0: - Resets the latched signals in the logic and the matrix.
 When a reset command is given, the parameter automatically returns back to "-".
-Measurement recorder 0: Disabled 1: Enabled 0: Disabled Enables the measurement recorder tool, further configured in Tools $\rightarrow$ Misc $\rightarrow$ Measurement recorder .
+Measurement recorder 0: Disabled 1: Enabled 0: Disabled Enables the measurement recorder tool, further configured in $Tools \rightarrow Misc \rightarrow Measurement$ recorder.
 Reconfigure mimic 0: - 1: Reconfigure 0: - Reloads the mimic to the unit.

 Table.
-5.3 - 45.
+5.3 - 44.
 The General menu read-only parameters